-(22a) In order to ensure a consistent application of this Regulation and other Union media law, it is necessary to set up an independent advisory body at Union level gathering such authorities or bodies and coordinating their actions.
-In the performance of its tasks and the exercise of its powers, this body should neither seek nor take instructions from any government, institution (either national, supranational, or international), and public or private person or body.
+- (22a)In order to ensure a consistent application of this Regulation and other Union media law, it is necessary to set up an independent advisory body at Union level gathering such authorities or bodies and coordinating their actions, the European Board for Media Services (hereinafter referred to as 'the Board').
+In the performance of its tasks and the exercise of its powers, the Board should be fully independent, including from any political or economic influence, and neither seek nor take instructions from any government, institution (either national, supranational, or international), and public or private person or body.
 The European Regulators Group for Audiovisual Media Services (ERGA), established by Directive 2010/13/EU, has been essential in promoting the consistent implementation of that Directive.
-The European Board for Media Services ('the Board') should therefore build on ERGA and replace it.
+The Board should therefore build on ERGA and replace it.
 This requires a targeted amendment of Directive 2010/13/EU to delete its Article 30b, which establishes ERGA, and to replace references to ERGA and its tasks as a consequence.
-The amendment of Directive 2010/13/EU by this Regulation is justified in this case as it is limited to a provision which does not need to be transposed by Member States and is addressed to the institutions of the Union.

-(23) The Board should bring together senior representatives of the national regulatory authorities or bodies referred to in Article 30 of Directive 2010/13/EU, appointed by such authorities or bodies.
+The amendment of Directive 2010/13/EU by this Regulation is justified in this case as it is limited to a provision which does not need to be transposed by Member States and is addressed to the institutions of the Union. - (23) The Board should bring together senior representatives of the national regulatory authorities or bodies referred to in Article 30 of Directive 2010/13/EU, appointed by such authorities or bodies.
 In cases where Member States have several relevant regulatory authorities or bodies, including at regional level, a joint representative should be chosen through appropriate procedures and the voting right should remain limited to one representative per Member State.
 For the purposes of their activities within the Board, national regulatory authorities or bodies should be able to consult and coordinate with relevant competent authorities or bodies and, where relevant, with self-regulatory bodies in their Member States.
 This should not affect the possibility for the other national regulatory authorities or bodies to participate, as appropriate, in the meetings of the Board.
-The Commission does not have a member in the Board but designates a representative without voting rights.
-The Board should [...] have the possibility to invite, on a case-by-case basis, [...] external experts [...] to attend its meetings.
-It should also have the possibility to invite, in agreement with the Commission, permanent observers, including in particular regulatory authorities or bodies from candidate countries or potential candidate countries, [...] or ad hoc delegates from other competent national authorities.
+The Board should also have the possibility to invite, on a case-by-case basis, external experts to attend its meetings.
+It should also have the possibility to designate, in agreement with the Commission, permanent observers to attend its meetings, including in particular regulatory authorities or bodies from candidate countries, potential candidate countries or ad hoc delegates from other competent national authorities.
 Due to the sensitivity of the media sector and following the practice of ERGA decisions in accordance with its rules of procedure, the Board should adopt its decisions on the basis of a two-thirds majority of the votes.
+The Board's rules of procedure should specify in particular the role, tasks and appointment procedures of the Chair and the Vice-Chair, and the prevention and management of conflict of interests of the Members of the Board.
+To support the Chair and the Vice-Chair, the Board should have the possibility to set up a Steering Group.
+The composition of the Steering Group should take into account the principle of geographical balance.
+The specific arrangements for the Steering Group should be specified by the Board in its rules of procedure.
+The ERGA Chair and Vice-Chair, advised by the members of the ERGA Board, should facilitate an orderly, transparent and effective transition from ERGA to the Board, until the Chair and Vice-Chair of the Board, as referred to in Article 10 of this Regulation, are elected.